mmistakes/minimal-mistakes/_posts/2024-01-26-cats-effect-parallelism.md

 - `.read[Int]`: This part of the code specifies that the value at the path `"public_repos"` in the JSON structure should be read as an Int.
 It's defining how to extract an Int value from the JSON.
 - `.map(PublicRepos.apply)`: This maps the `Int` value obtained from reading the `"public_repos"` field to a `PublicRepos` instance using the `PublicRepos.apply` method.
 It essentially converts the extracted Int value into a `PublicRepos` instance.

-So, when you have JSON data representing a structure with a `"public_repos"` field, you can use this implicit `Reads` instance (`ReadsPublicRepos`) to convert that JSON into a `PublicRepos` instance.
+So, when you have JSON data representing a structure with a `"public_repos"` field, you can use this given `Reads` instance (`ReadsPublicRepos`) to convert that JSON into a `PublicRepos` instance.

 As soon as we have `PublicRepos` we could also define something like a placeholder for the repository name, maybe - `RepoName`.